Audit & Supervision

 Powers

-Under Articles 50 and related provisions, supervisors can require information, conduct on-site inspections, demand remediation within deadlines, impose administrative penalties (up to 2% of total annual worldwide turnover for entities, EUR 1 million for natural persons), issue public censure, and apply qualitative measures.
+Under Articles 50 and related provisions, supervisors can require information, conduct on-site inspections, demand remediation within deadlines, impose administrative penalties (amounts set by national law under Art.
+50 — no EU-wide cap), issue public censure, and apply qualitative measures.
 For designated Critical ICT Third-Party Providers, the Lead Overseer regime adds direct ESA oversight (see third-party risk).

 DORA Audit Scope by Pillar